 Aortic Dissection Awareness UK & Ireland

-Steve Curry, AD survivor and Dr. John Cronin talk about the challenges of diagnosing a life-threatening Aortic Dissection, live on Ireland AM TV during AD Awareness Week in September 2020
+Steve Curry and Dr. John Cronin talk about the challenges of diagnosing a life-threatening Aortic Dissection, live on Ireland AM TV during AD Awareness Week in Sept.
+2020

 The Cardiac COVID Study by St Bartholomew’s Hospital